hadrienj/essential_math_for_data_science/readme.md

-This is the companion repo of the book *Essential Math for Data Science* with O'Reilly.
-You'll find here the datasets and the Jupyter notebooks with all the code from the book (COMING SOON).
+This is the companion repo of the book <a href="https://www.essentialmathfordatascience.com/">Essential Math for Data Science</a>.
+You'll find here the datasets and the audio examples.

 # Datasets